Avik-Das-567/Tweet-Emotion-Recognition-Tensorflow/README.md

 # Tweet Emotion Recognition with TensorFlow

 This repository documents a multiclass natural language processing project that classifies tweets into discrete emotional categories using TensorFlow and recurrent neural networks.
-The work follows a guided deep learning exercise, but the implementation itself is structured as a complete text-classification pipeline: dataset ingestion, tokenization, sequence preprocessing, bidirectional LSTM modeling, training, and evaluation.
+The implementation is structured as a complete text-classification pipeline: dataset ingestion, tokenization, sequence preprocessing, bidirectional LSTM modeling, training, and evaluation.

 The model is trained to predict one of six emotions from tweet text: